ImHarshSharma/Weather-Application/README.md

 Here's the tech stack I employed for this project:

-HTML , CSS , JavaScript , Bootstrap 4 , Real-time API integration , Node.js , Express.js
+HTML, CSS, JavaScript, Bootstrap 4, Real-time API integration, Node.js, Express.js

 -->The project consists of the following key sections: